retaildevcrews/ts_type_filter/README.md

 Total of 3 results found.
 ~~~

-Here's a query that matches documents with `"thrall"` or `"quench"`:
+Here's a query that matches documents with `"thrall"` or `"quench"`.
+Note that you must wrap the query in quotes so that the shell puts all of the words into the first command-line parameter.

 ~~~
 query "thrall quench"